WhitakerLab/NetworkingWorkshop/README.md

   > Maria writes to Ela when she is around six months into her PhD programme.
   > She includes her CV and a few sentences about her current research.
   > Maria suggests a concrete project for her three months in Ela's lab: transposing her lab's current analysis pipeline (many of the steps of which are done by hand) into the Ela lab's automated analysis.
-  > Maria offers Paula authorship on the analysis that she will work on based on this analysis pipeline, and also offers to promote the automated pipeline in her home university.
+  > Maria offers Ela authorship on the analysis that she will work on based on this analysis pipeline, and also offers to promote the automated pipeline in her home university.
   >
   > Maria is clear in her email that the timeframe of her visit is quite **flexible**, but suggests a visit around **6 months from now**, at the beginning of her second year.
   > This will give her time to **apply for a travel scholarship** offered by her institute to support her visit.